sdmx-twg/vtl/v2.1/docs/user_manual/model.rst

 **Represented Variable**: a characteristic of a statistical population (e.g. the country of birth) represented in a specific way (e.g. through the ISO numeric country code).
-This artefact is the same as in GSIM.
 A represented variable may contribute to define any number of Data Structure Components.

 Functional Integrity
 ~~~~~~~~~~~~~~~~~~~~